Verona Car Wash Employee In Intensive Care After Out-Of-Control Sedan Knocks Him 50 Feet

-A Verona car wash employee was in intensive care after an out-of-control sedan driven by a 75-year-old man sent him flying 50 or so feet, authorities said.
+A Verona car wash employee was in intensive care after an out-of-control sedan driven by a 75-year-old man sent him flying, authorities said.

 The elderly Bayville resident's Cadillac left the roadway and hit the unidentified 41-year-old worker who was on the job in the driveway of Quality Car Wash on Bloomfield Avenue on March 26, Police Chief Christopher Kiernan said.

+The impact knocked the victim 50 or so feet, the chief said.

-The Caddy also whacked an SUV and another sedan before slamming into a utility pole, the chief said.
+The Caddy also whacked an SUV and another sedan before slamming into a utility pole, he said.

 The Bayville driver sustained moderate injuries and was taken to St. Joseph's University Medical Center in Paterson along with the employee.